 Pic 8 Base camp for the best remembered Trumpton characters.

 Pic 9 With the main doors open we get to see the gang make their entrance down the pole,and their solitary tender.

 Pic 10 The only other internal view we're given is the control room -although it's never referred to as such.But it's where Captain Flack takes all the calls (usually from The Mayor),sounds the alarm,and flicks that board switch.

-For all the character pics,biogs,songs & modes of transport and the closing titles go to the Trumpton Pt2 page
+For the full low down on all the characters and their songs go to the Trumpton Pt2 page

 Opening Title Sequence verdict